nieberdinge/HackUMBC-2020-OfficeHourBot/README.md

     This is why we wanted to create a fully integrated bot that makes everyone's lives easier.

+## Features
+    - A self creating server
+        - Sets up permissions for Professor, Teaching Assistants, and Students
+        - Instructor only chats
+        - Student Chats
+    - Authentication for students and TAs
+        - Prevents unwatend students in the class discord
+    - A working Office Hour Queue
+        - Reject
+        - Accept
+        - Priority Queue Option
+        - Shows the current TAs
+        - Shows the current Queue
+        - Position in the Queue
+    - Assignment command
+    - Lecture command
+        - makes a lecture with breakout groups
+    - Private One on One chat
+    - Help command that shows all the commands

 ## How to Install
     Step 1: